 Problems Cockroaches Cause In Frisco, TX

-One of the biggest reasons why cockroach infestations are such a major problem is that they have an incredibly fast reproduction rate.
-A pair of German cockroaches are capable of producing about 33,000 offspring in a single year.
+One of the biggest reasons cockroach infestations are such a significant problem is their incredibly fast reproduction rate.
+A pair of German cockroaches can produce about 33,000 offspring in a single year.
 That’s 33,000 cockroaches that can contaminate your food items and counter surfaces, spread harmful diseases, and trigger allergic reactions for certain people in your household.

-Roaches are serious pests responsible for spreading a number of dangerous diseases.
+Roaches are serious pests responsible for spreading many dangerous diseases.
 These include but are not limited to:

 - Typhoid Fever

-At All-Safe Pest & Termite, we are aware of how dangerous cockroach infestations can be, especially if they’re not identified early.
+At All-Safe Pest & Termite, we know how dangerous cockroach infestations can be, especially if not identified early.
 Our licensed pest technicians have the experience and baiting products needed to eliminate and prevent cockroaches on your Frisco property.
 Keep your home or business protected from cockroaches by giving us a call.
 We’re happy to work with you to find an effective solution.

 Keeping Out Ticks In Frisco

-When it comes to attractants, you need not be concerned about what ticks are attracted to.
+When it comes to attractants, you need not worry about what attracts ticks.
 They go wherever their host goes.
-If you want to reduce ticks, you need to reduce attractants that promote wildlife activity around your home.
+If you want to reduce ticks, you need to minimize attractants that promote wildlife activity around your home.
 Here are a few examples:

 - Put fencing around food sources, such as gardens, berry bushes, and fruit trees.
-Be sure to install the fencing at least a foot below the surface to prevent animals from burrowing under.
+Install fencing at least a foot below the surface to prevent animals from burrowing into your yard.

-- Make sure your exterior garbage is put into receptacles that have a cover.
-Secure your receptacles so they can't be knocked over by raccoons and other mid-sized animals.
-And make sure your receptacles are clean.
-This will reduce smells that lure animals in.
+- Place your exterior garbage into receptacles that have a cover.
+Secure your receptacles so raccoons and other mid-sized animals can't knock them over.
+And make sure your containers are clean, as this will reduce smells that attract animals.

 - If you have bird feeders, consider putting them on the edge of your property.
-Those bird feeders will lure all kinds of animals onto your property.
+Bird feeders will lure all kinds of animals onto your property.
 Mice eat seeds off the ground.
-Squirrels, raccoons and other animals climb up to get at the seed inside the feeders.
-And you may not know this but birds can bring ticks into your yard.
-It is best to not draw any animals close to your home.
+Squirrels, raccoons, and other animals climb up to get at the seed inside the feeders.
+And you may not know this, but birds can bring ticks into your yard.
+It is best not to draw any animals close to your home.

-- Many animals are drawn to yards that have tall grass, overgrowth in landscaping or objects to hide in.
+- Yards with tall grass, overgrowth in landscaping, or objects to hide in will attract animals.
 Keep things neat and clutter-free to resist animal activity.

-A tick begins its life as a seed tick.
-This is a six-legged nymph.
-One field mouse can have as many as 100 seed ticks on its body so, as you can imagine, they're pretty small.
+A tick begins its life as a seed tick; this is a six-legged nymph.
+One field mouse can have as many as 100 seed ticks on its body, so, as you can imagine, they're pretty small.
 Seed ticks prefer small animals like mice and rats.
-Seed ticks often drop off their first host and look for another, larger host.
-This is when they take to dogs or cats.
+Seed ticks often drop off their first host and look for another, larger host, such as dogs or cats.

-Nymphs wait in tall grass or on vegetation, holding their front legs out.
-This is called questing.
-A questing tick will cling to an animal that passes by and climb up to its head, often choosing to get in the ears.
-This is why tick collars help prevent tick infestations.
+Nymphs wait in tall grass or on vegetation, holding their front legs out; this is called questing.
+A questing tick will cling to an animal that passes by and climb up to its head, often choosing the ear area.
+Tick collars are essential in helping prevent tick infestations.
 When the tick crawls under the collar, it is exposed to the tick control product and slowly dies.

-When a dog or cat gets into a home, the nymphs often fall off and may find a blood meal from humans living in the home.
+When a dog or cat gets into a home, the nymphs often fall off and may find a blood meal from humans.
 Some ticks species are more prone to bite humans than others.
 Lone Star ticks can get onto you and bite you while you're out in the yard.
-While they don't take humans as hosts, they have no problem as all getting a blood meal from a human.
+While they don't take humans as hosts, they have no problem getting a blood meal from a human.

 Licensed pest control professionals know where ticks hide.
-When these areas are treated with EPA approved products, it can reduce tick populations to zero or near zero in your yard.
+Treating these areas with EPA-approved products can reduce tick populations to zero or near zero in your yard.
 This alone may be enough to protect you and your family from the threat of ticks.
-If rodents become an issue and bring ticks directly into your home, professional rodent management may be required for complete protection.
-Get in contact with the tick professionals at All-Safe Pest & Termite today and keep ticks off your lawn both today and in the future.
+If rodents become an issue and bring ticks directly into your home, you may require professional rodent management.
+Get in contact with the tick professionals at All-Safe Pest & Termite today, and keep ticks off your lawn today and in the future.